Cel: (out of country) + 63 915 6656720

 WARNING if you don't get your email right, we have no way to contact you so double check your email address please.

-Before you email, please read the FAQ guide at the bottom of the page, many questions are already answered there
+Before you email, please read the FAQ guide here, many questions are already answered.

 When you come for treatment, you will be treated like family, met at the airport, transported to lodging, have a meeting in your room with the doctor for personal evaluation and if you want we can arrange to take you out to eat or arrange full time help for your stay.